dataq-instruments/USB_Protocol_Demo/README.md

  1)Use Windows Device Manager to find out the COM port for your device and enter it to COM Port text box <br/>
  2)Select the appropriate srate and matching ps values <br/>
  3)Click Run to start it<br/>
- 4)To debug, please read the protocol to find out more, and exam the error codes
+ 4)You can drag the waveform up and down, and use the mouse wheel to zoom in and out 5)To debug, please read the protocol to find out more, and exam the error codes

 ![alt text](https://www.dataq.com/resources/repository/rawcdc.gif "ScreenCapture by LICECap")